Bermuda Triangle: Paranormal explanations

 Triangle writers have used a number of supernatural concepts to explain the events.
-One explanation pins the blame on leftover technology from the mythical lost city or state of Atlantis.
-Sometimes connected to the Atlantis story is the submerged rock formation known as the Bimini Road off the island of Bimini in the Bahamas, which is in the Triangle by some definitions.
+One explanation pins the blame on leftover technology from the mythical lost city of Atlantis.
+Sometimes connected to the Plato's Atlantis story is the submerged rock formation known as the Bimini Road off the island of Bimini in the Bahamas, which is in the Triangle by some definitions.
 Followers of the purported psychic Edgar Cayce take his prediction that evidence of Atlantis would be found in 1968 as referring to the discovery of the Bimini Road.
 Believers describe the formation as a road, wall, or other structure, but the Bimini Road is of natural origin.

 Some hypothesize that a parallel universe exists in the Bermuda Triangle region, causing a time/space warp that sucks the objects around it into a parallel universe.
 Others attribute the events to UFOs.
 Charles Berlitz, author of various books on anomalous phenomena, lists several theories attributing the losses in the Triangle to anomalous or unexplained forces.

 Natural explanations

 Compass variations

-Compass issues are frequently cited in accounts of Triangle incidents.
+Compass issues are frequently cited in accounts of Bermuda Triangle incidents.
 While some have theorized that unusual local magnetic anomalies may exist in the area, such anomalies have not been found.
-Compasses have natural magnetic variations in relation to the magnetic poles, a fact that navigators have known for centuries.
-Magnetic (compass) north and geographic (true) north are exactly the same only for a small number of places – for example, as of 2000, in the United States, only those places on a line running from Wisconsin to the Gulf of Mexico.
-But the public may not be as informed, and think there is something mysterious about a compass "changing" across an area as large as the Triangle, which it naturally will.
+Compasses have natural magnetic variations in relation to the magnetic poles, a fact navigators have known for centuries.
+Only for a small number of places are magnetic (compass) north and geographic (true) north exactly the same— in the United States, for example, as of 2000, magnetic north and true north will appear to be the same in only those places located along a line running from Wisconsin to the Gulf of Mexico.
+Members of the public who are unaware of this, however, may think there is something mysterious about a compass "changing" across an area as large as the Triangle, which it naturally will.